phalcon/documentation/docs/api/phalcon_contracts.md

 ): string;
 ```

-Generates SQL to query indexes on a table
+Generates SQL to query indexes on a table.

+The base adapter consumes the result as `FETCH_NUM` rows by position:
+column index 2 must be the index key name and column index 4 the indexed
+column name.

 #### `describeReferences()` { #contractsdbdialect-describereferences }